Cletus-FTL30/gatekeeper/README.md

 ### 4. Configure the API key

-This step is only required for the LLM-assisted and hybrid experiments.
+This step is only required for LLM-assisted and hybrid evaluation.

 ```bash
 export ANTHROPIC_API_KEY="your-key-here"
 ```

-To confirm the variable is set without exposing the full key:
+To confirm that the environment variable is set without displaying the full key:

 ```bash
 if [ -n "$ANTHROPIC_API_KEY" ]; then